y0ast/slurm-for-ml/README.md

 will create a job list, with all the jobs we want to run.
 The format for the job list is `<job identifier> <command line flags>`.
-The assumption is that the results will end up in a folder called `runs/<job identifier>/` and that successful jobs have a `results.json` in that folder.
+The assumption is that the results will end up in a folder called `<job identifier>/` (might be a nested folder!) and that successful jobs have a `results.json` in that folder.
 If we later want to add jobs, we can simply update this script, generate new jobs and the job runner will check if a job was done already!
 It'll be skipped if so and you won't need to do any manual checking.